tatsuyafujisaki/fsharp-cheat-sheet/README.md

 - [F# 3.0 Micro Samples](https://fsharp3sample.codeplex.com/wikipage?Title=FSharp3Samples)

 ###### Best practices
-- Project Properties > Build > Other flags > Add "--warnon:1182"
+- Project Properties > Build
+  - Other flags > "--warnon:1182"
-- Project Properties > Build > Treat warnings as errors > All
+  - Treat warnings as errors > All
+- Open fsproj, and set the value of <DebugType> to
+  - "pdbonly" in the debug configuration
+  - "none" in the release configuration

 ###### Discriminated union
 can have static members such as: